Bira/octopus-carnival/_posts/2026-02-12-wir-dscc-wilderness-hazards.md

 A Perception or an easier Nature test can identify this spot as the forces build up, before the funnel manifests.

-On its turns, the funnel moves 1d10 squares and makes a Close Burst 2 attack against anyone who happens to be in that area.
+On its turns, the funnel moves 1d10 squares and makes an attack against anyone who happens to be in its area.
 On a hit, it damages, knocks prone, and immobilizes its targets (save ends).
 Until the target passes a save, they get dragged along with the funnel whenever it moves.
 Of course, targets who get dragged along will suffer the attack again next turn, since they will be in reach of it.

 Imagine if this thing manages to grab _every other combatant_, monsters and PCs